Suyogsawant11-zz/pet-projects/README.md

 To run the project following things is required in local: node, npm, yarn

+Once you clone this repo - kinldy switch to "stock-exchange-app" branch (as this repo consist of many pet projects) then following steps:

 Run 'yarn' and after all dependencies get resolved run 'yarn start' (it will start development server with Hot reloading)